AviatrixSystems/Docs/HowTos/CreateGCloudAccount.rst

 ===================================================================

-Before creating a cloud account for GCloud/GCP on Aviatrix controller, go through the steps below to make sure you have the credentials setup for API calls.
+Before creating a cloud account for GCloud/GCP on the Aviatrix controller, go through the steps below to make sure you have the credentials set up for API calls.

 Step 1: Create a GCloud Account